cpfaff/rbefdata_paper/paper/rbefdata.md

 historic data, over the last years (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
-Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing long term or remote sensing projects.
+Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producingk, long term or remote sensing projects.
 An ongoing trend in that context is the development of integrative databases or data portals.
 They serve as nodes that collect data from smaller databases of a certain domain and they give researchers of that domain the opportunity to access a wide range of relevant data all from one place (e.g GBIF, TRY).
 These data management portals in fact offer a solution to to one of the most pressing problems that we face with our valuable data today, their loss.

-With a growing global data pool there is a also a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context.
+However, by developing tools which allow an easy access and analyses of these data it can be ensured that these are not only preserved but used and reused to embed small heterogeneous data into a wider context.
 A problem here is the legibility of datasets.
 Usually plain datasets say nothing, to one who is not familiar with it and they are even hard to decipher by the author himself after some time has passed.
 It is usually hard to remember exactly what methods have been used to collect a certain columns data or what the abbreviations or headers in the dataset mean.
 To solve this problem metadata frameworks have been developed and published as standards so nobody really needs to think about an own set of requirements to describe their data.
 The Ecological Metadata Language [EML](http://knb.ecoinformatics.org/software/eml/) is only one example for that.
 While this theoretically solves the problem with not well described datasets it is still hard to make researchers use it extensively as this usually always means to learn new tools that help with the description process (e.g morpho, data up).

-We here introduce the R package `rbefdata` as part of the rOpenSci initiative which aim is to give the R - Users all the flexibility of data access through APIs.
-Our package connects the R statistics environment to the data management platform `BEFdata`.
-It takes over the part of communicating with the data platform in terms of up and download of datasets as well as it provides methods to access the metadata provided by the dataset authors.
-Additionally it offers methods that enable the exploration of datasets by keyword associations and the download and upload of attachment files like R scripts or figures to datasets in the portal.
+In this paper we want to introduce the new R package `rbefdata` which links the open source data management platform `BEFdata` portal with the statistics environment R. The `rbefdata` package is part of the rOpenSci initiative which aim is to give the R - Users all the flexibility of data access through APIs.
+The aim of the package is to provide the tools to download data, analyse them and upload them back to the data portal.
+Additionally it offers methods that enable the exploration of datasets by keyword associations and an integration of a vocabulary server which can assists the dataset exploration process.

 We showcase the functionality of the package available with version `0.3.5` creating a workflow that integrates two datasets.
 The use case is dealing with